-PM is a thick and bulky muscle, and as it passes out of the pelvis through the greater sciatic foramen, it divides the foramen into the suprapiriform and infra-piriform foramina.
-As it courses antero-laterally through the greater sciatic foramen, it tapers out to form a tendon that is attached to the superior-medial surface of the greater trochanter, commonly blending with the common tendon of the obturator internus and gemelli muscles.
+PM is a thick and bulky muscle.
+As it passes out of the pelvis through the greater sciatic foramen, it divides the foramen into the suprapiriform and infra-piriform foramina.
+As it courses anterolaterally through the greater sciatic foramen, it tapers out to form a tendon attached to the superior-medial surface of the greater trochanter, commonly blending with the common tendon of the obturator internus and Gemelli’s muscles.

-The nerves and blood vessels in the suprapiriform foramen are the superior gluteal nerve and vessels, and in the infra- piriforma fossa are the inferior gluteal nerves and vessels and the sciatic nerve (SN).
-Due to its large volume in the greater sciatic foramen, it has the potential to compress the numerous vessels and nerves that exit the pelvis.
+The nerves and blood vessels in the suprapiriform foramen are the superior gluteal nerve and vessels.
+In the infra-piriformis fossa are the inferior gluteal nerves and vessels and the sciatic nerve (SN).
+Due to its large volume in the greater sciatic foramen, it can compress the numerous vessels and nerves that exit the pelvis.